Mansi242401/SQL-Ecommerce-data-analysis/growth_story.md

 AND website_pageviews.pageview_url = '/home'
 AND website_sessions.created_at < '2012-11-27';

--- the most recent pageview_id for /home page in gsearch nonbrand category is 17145
+-- the most recent website_session_id for /home page in gsearch nonbrand category is 17145 -- next, we find the total sessions after the last test

+SELECT
+COUNT(website_session_id)
+FROM website_sessions
+WHERE created_at < '2012-11-27'
+AND website_session_id > 17145
+AND utm_source = 'gsearch'
+AND utm_campaign = 'nonbrand';

+-- There are total 22972 website sessions after the test.
+When we multiply the same by 0.0088 to get incremental conversion -- 22927 X .0088 = 201.76 since July 29,2012.
+From August 2012 to November 2012 (4 months), there are 202 extra orders i.e. 50 orders per month.

 ```

-9. for landing page test, show **full conversion funnel from each of the two pages to orders** (from june 19 to July 28)
+7. for landing page test, show **full conversion funnel from each of the two pages to orders** (from june 19 to July 28)

-10. Quantify the impact of billing test.
+8. Quantify the impact of billing test.
 Analyze lift generated from the billing test(Sep 10 - Nov 10), in terms of **revenue per billing page session**, and then pull the billing page sessions for the past month to understand monthly impact.